Maintenance of Certification (MOC)

 |Part I: Licensure||Physicians must possess a valid, unrestricted and unchallenged medical license in the United States, its territories or Canada.|

-HRS recognizes that there is a place for a meaningful and reasonable recertification process, and HRS leadership continues to champion the concerns of HRS physicians certified by the ABIM.
+HRS recognizes that there is a place for a meaningful and reasonable recertification process, and HRS leadership continues to champion the concerns of HRS physicians certified by the ABIM and ABP.

-In March 2017, during a meeting of HRS and ABIM leadership, HRS emphasized its commitment to lifelong learning and to the belief that MOC should be awarded for continuous learning, with immediate assessments rather than periodic “high-stakes” examinations that cover the full breadth of the field of electrophysiology.
+HRS is committed to lifelong learning and to the belief that MOC should be awarded for continuous learning, with immediate (formative) assessments rather than periodic "high-stakes " summative examinations that cover the full breadth of the field of electrophysiology.
+HRS has advocated for assessments with the following features:

 - The assessment should be modular instead of covering the full breadth of the field.